Tehes/startingTemplate/README.md

     <meta name="apple-mobile-web-app-capable" content="yes">
     <meta name="apple-mobile-web-app-title" content="--yourSiteName--">
     <meta name="apple-mobile-web-app-status-bar-style" content="black">
     ```

-- **JavaScript Touch Event**: A `touchstart` event listener was previously added to handle touch interactions on older iOS devices.
-This is likely no longer necessary for modern browsers, especially in Progressive Web Apps.
-It has been commented out in the code, but you can uncomment it if needed:

-    ```javascript
-    // document.addEventListener("touchstart", function() {}, false);
-    ```

 - **CSS for PWAs**: The following CSS rules are important for PWAs, but may not be necessary for a standard website: